electricimp/Salesforce/examples/SmartRefrigerator/ExplorerKitInstructions.md

 First we will need to assemble the impExplorer Kit.
 The kit comes with (1) the imp001 card, which has a WiFi radio and microcontroller which drives all the logic for the board and (2) the impExplorer Kit into which the card is plugged.
 The impExplorer Kit provides a set of sensors and peripherals which are ready to use.
 This project will take readings from temperature, humidity, accelerometer, and light sensors to determine the current state of your fridge.

 #### Hardware Setup
- - Plug the imp001 card into the breakout board slot
+ - Plug the imp001 card into the card slot on the impExplorer Kit
  - Power up your impExplorer Kit with the AA Batteries
  - The imp001 should now have power and be blinking amber/red